HTML Apache2 Web Server Security

 Path traversal attacks

-Hackers send URI requests attempting to run a shell on the web server.
+Client sends URI requests attempting to run a shell on the web server.
 Here is an example from the web server error log.
-The clue on this entry is /bin/sh.
+The clue in this entry is /bin/sh.
 This is not the real source IP address.

 [Tue Apr 21 18:28:35.358445 2026] [core:error] [pid 22019:tid 22029] [client 192.7.6.154:57632] AH10244: invalid URI path (/cgi-bin/%%32%65%%32%65/%%32%65%%32%65/%%32%65%%32%65/%%32%65%%32%65/%%32%65%%32%65/%%32%65%%32%65/%%32%65%%32%65/bin/sh)